TheRandomLabs/Scoop-Bucket/README.md

 ### spicetify-cli

 * spicetify-cli should be installed locally and not globally.
-* spicetify-cli requires either `spotify-blockthespot` or `spotify-latest` to be installed.
+* spicetify-cli requires Spotify to be installed.
+`spotify-blockthespot` and `spotify-latest` are recommended.
 * Installing or updating spicetify-cli automatically applies the spicetify configuration.
 * Experimental features and the
 [Keyboard Shortcut](https://github.com/khanhas/spicetify-cli/wiki/Extensions#keyboard-shortcut)